godotengine/godot-website/collections/_showcase/dogwalk.md

 ---
-description: "Explore a hand-crafted winter forest as a big adorable dog and with a little kid in tow.
-A short, free, open source project brought to you by Blender Studio."
+description: "Explore a hand-crafted winter forest as a big adorable dog with a little kid in tow.
+A short, free, open-source project brought to you by Blender Studio."
 date: 2025-07-11 00:00:00 +0000

 title: DOGWALK